IRISH

 depressions could be interpreted

-either as Bullauns or Cupmarks (compare
+either as Bullauns or very deep Cupmarks

-with High Banks, Scotland)
+with High Banks in Scotland)

 At Ardane, county Tipperary, river-rounded pebbles (not in the